Vinhhjk/Autiv/README.md

 ## License

 This project is currently distributed for hackathon purposes.
-Contact the Autiv team for licensing questions.
+Contact the https://x.com/WagmiArc for licensing questions.